pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 will depend on how resources are used (for example, how often new Pods are created), therefore it is impossible to predict what reasonable SLOs might be.

+The resource manager component will do its work similarly to the existing volume manager, but the overhead and complexity should be lower:

+* Resource preparation should be fairly quick as in most cases it simply creates CDI file 1-3 Kb in size.
+Unpreparing resource usually means deleting CDI file, so it should be quick as well.

+* The complexity is lower than in the volume manager because there is only one global operation needed (prepare vs. attach + publish for each pod).

+* Reconstruction after a kubelet restart is simpler (call NodePrepareResource again vs. trying to determine whether volumes are mounted).

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

 No.